-Magic and mayhem collide with the British elite in this whimsical and sparkling debut.
+Magic and mayhem collide with the British elite in Sorcerer to the Crown, a whimsical and sparkling debut.

 At his wit’s end, Zacharias Wythe, freed slave, eminently proficient magician, and Sorcerer Royal of the Unnatural Philosophers—one of the most respected organizations throughout all of Britain—ventures to the border of Fairyland to discover why England’s magical stocks are drying up.

 But when his adventure brings him in contact with a most unusual comrade, a woman with immense power and an unfathomable gift, he sets on a path which will alter the nature of sorcery in all of Britain—and the world at large… (via Goodreads)

 I picked Sorcerer to the Crown up with an Audible credit, and I regret nothing other than that I can’t loan this to my sister while I’m at my parents’ house today.
 Seriously, it was that good.

 It had everything I wanted from it – magic, dragons, historical England, and two fantastic main characters.
 Prunella and Zacharias literally change the world of English thaumaturgy for the better.